goolyuyi/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 # Input validation

-- Do not trust input parameters/objects.
+- Do not trust input parameters/objects. 校验所有输入参数
 - Validate input: length / range / format and type.
 - Achieve an implicit input validation by using strong types like numbers, booleans, dates, times or fixed data ranges in API parameters.
 - Constrain string inputs with regexps.
 - Reject unexpected/illegal content.
 - Make use of validation/sanitation libraries or frameworks in your specific language.
-- Define an appropriate request size limit and reject requests exceeding the limit with HTTP response status 413 Request Entity Too Large.
+- Define an appropriate request size limit and reject requests exceeding the limit with HTTP response status 413 Request Entity Too Large. 对于请求内容大小要校验
 - Consider logging input validation failures.
 Assume that someone who is performing hundreds of failed input validations per second is up to no good.
 - Have a look at input validation cheat sheet for comprehensive explanation.
 - Use a secure parser for parsing the incoming messages.
 If you are using XML, make sure to use a parser that is not vulnerable to [XXE](https://www.owasp.org/index.php/XML_External_Entity_%28XXE%29_Processing) and similar attacks.